Cubic inches per minute (in3/min) | Cubic yards per second (yd3/s) |

 1000 | 0.000357222520923 |

-To convert from cubic inches per minute to cubic yards per second, you need to go through a series of unit conversions:
+To convert cubic inches per minute to cubic yards per second, we need to know how many cubic inches are in a cubic yard and how many seconds are in a minute.

-Therefore, 1 cubic inch per minute is approximately cubic yards per second.
+So, 1 cubic inch per minute is equal to approximately cubic yards per second.

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Cubic yards per second to other unit conversions.